cw118/lhd_build/README.md

 *Read more about the two versions of the scraper I coded on [Devpost](https://devpost.com/software/mari-web-scraper) and at [the day 4 page on the microsite](https://cw118.github.io/lhd_build/scraper.html)!*

+*Go have a look at my [web scrape-based self-updating README](https://github.com/cw118/mari-updates)!*

 ---

 ### 🛏️ Day 5 ("Rest day")